horacepan/ProjectEuler/readme.txt

 Run these programs by entering "python program_name.py" in command terminal.
-These are some solutions to project euler problems as you've probably figured out from how they're named.

 A lot of the answers are not as optimal as they can or should be, but maybe I'll get around to optimizing them one day.